anvil-works/anvil-runtime/client/js/lib/templates/README.md

 # Templates

-Custom templates in this folder are lazy loaded by Plot.js
+Templates in this folder are lazy loaded by Plot.js

-If updating plotly.min.js plotly templates should be updated accordingly.
+Plotly templates like "plot_dark.json" are automatically created with "runtime/packaging/build-plotly-client-package.py".

+Custom templates like "rally.json" are bespoke and created in house.